ppy/osu-wiki/wiki/Community/Forum/en.md

 The osu! forums provide features similar to most internet forums: [BBCode](/wiki/BBCode) markup, polls, pins and subscriptions, and [moderation](#moderation).

+Each post on the forums may not contain more than 60000 characters, and the title of any topic may not exceed 100 characters.
+Additionally, each topic may have a cover added by its author, which cannot exceed 2400 pixels in length and 580 pixels in height.

 ## Structure

 Each of the osu! forums contains a variety of **topics**, sometimes called threads, as well as smaller categories, or **subforums**.
 Most of the forums are English only, but there also exists a number of [language-specific](https://osu.ppy.sh/community/forums/23) forums for local communities that are large enough.

 While some forums, such as [Mapping Discussion](https://osu.ppy.sh/community/forums/56), have specific requirements or guidelines, all of them follow [the community rules](/wiki/Rules).

-Each post on the forums may not contain more than 60000 characters.

 ## Roles and user groups